 Support: People with disabilities, as much as anyone, need families and community that provide trust, security, and mutual affection.
 Community is where we share common interests, resources, and connections.
 It is only in the context of community that our individual selves can discover our beauty, worth, and importance.

-Values: Do For One is founded on the ethical tradition of Judeo-Christian beliefs, specifically the inherent worth of all people.
+Values: Do For One is rooted in the ethical tradition of Judeo-Christian beliefs, specifically the inherent worth of all people.
 Human Rights is a modernized understanding of this value.
 It is through this tradition that we seek the common good for people of all backgrounds.

 What a life changing difference it makes for all of us when we know someone is looking out for us, and loves to be with us.
 It is not a natural occurrence that people with disabilities develop freely given relationships.
 By selectively matching one person with disabilities, in need of guidance, companionship, or advocacy (“Partner”), with a person who enjoys the ordinary privileges of life (“Advocate”), we form life-changing relationships sustained through education and community support.

 Community is a place where people can discover, grow, and heal.
 People who are in community also share common interests, resources, and connections.
 Those living without community are often left to wasted time and potential, doing things the least efficient and most expensive way.
 Community Circles are self-designed collectives made up of Do For One participants.
 By thoughtfully recruiting and assembling a balanced guest list of people with and without disabilities, these groups provide safe, comfortable environments for networks to form and strengthen.

 TRAINING AND ONGOING ASSISTANCE